This post is part of the lecture notes of my class “Introduction to Online Learning” at Boston University, Fall 2019.

 Note that .
 Hence, we have

 Now, we upper bound the probabilities in the sum.
-First, note that, given that the losses on the arms are i.i.d., we have
+Given that the losses on the arms are i.i.d. and using the union bound, we have

 Hence, we have